-- allow safe, secure and reliable exchange of information of Permits between CITES Parties - reduce costs and effort of CITES Parties for implementing, testing and maintaining electronic exchanges - ensure conformity with the provisions of the CITES Convention - ensure compatibility of systems implemented by the CITES Parties for permit information exchange - ensure that permit information exchange is compatible with international standards and complements standards already included in the CITES ePermitting toolkit.
+- allow safe, secure and reliable exchange of information of Permits between Parties - reduce costs and effort of Parties for implementing, testing and maintaining electronic exchanges - ensure conformity with the provisions of the Convention - ensure compatibility of solutions system implemented by the Parties for permit information exchange - ensure that permit information exchange is compatible with international standards and complements standards already included in the CITES ePermitting toolkit.

-Definition: Electronic Permit Information Exchange (EPIX) is the exchange of electronic information related to CITES permits between designated national authorities belonging to different countries using standards recommended by CITES.
+Definition: Electronic Permit Information Exchange (EPIX) is the exchange of electronic information related to CITES permits between Government administrations of belonging to different countries using standards recommended by CITES.

-EPIX will provide a global mechanism for countries to verify legal permits and more easily detect illegal permits for international trade in species listed under CITES.
-Exchange of electronic permit information will prevent the use of fraudulent documentation, reduce illegal trade in wildlife and increase transparency and sustainability of legal international wildlife trade.
+EPIX will provide a global mechanism for countries to verify legal permits and more easily detect illegal permits for international trade in species listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+This verification and detection functionality will provide Parties with an essential tool in the fight against illegal wildlife trade, while paving the way for increased transparency and sustainability of legal international wildlife trade.